-Plastic is arguably the most common material used to make many devices, utensils, dishes, and other items in the world today.
-Plastic strong, durable, and how to whiten yellowed plastic is easy to do if you have the right products.
-However, there is a difference between cleaning away stains caused by food and oil for example compared to when plastic yellows.
+Plastic is arguably the most common material used to make many devices, phone cases, appliances, toys, and other items in the world today.
+Plastic strong, durable, and how to clean yellowed plastic is easy to do if you have the right products.
+However, there is a difference between whitening away stains caused by food and oil for example compared to when plastic yellows.

-But first, you have to know what causes the plastic to yellow.
+But first, you have to know what causes, and why does the plastic turn yellow.
 Answering that question will help you avoid yellowing with many plastic items you have in the future.
-Also, read the differences between silicone and TPU.
+Also, don’t forget to read the differences between silicone and TPU material.

 You can help prevent plastics that contain bromine from yellowing if you keep them away from UV rays or out of the sunlight.
 In addition, if you clean away spills from plastics quickly before they have a chance to soak in, you reduce the chances of yelling from occurring.

 How to Whiten Yellowed Plastic

 Whether the cause is from stains, sun damage, or something else, there are ways of how to whiten yellowed plastic and restore its original appearance.
 While there are products that are specifically designed for plastic, there are also household products that can work just the same.